BekaZR/maddevs/README.md

 # Start project:
   1) Start docker machine on your PC
   2) Change main project directory in terminal
-  3) Create .env file early core directory by .env.example
+  3) Create .env file near core directory by .env.example
   4) Enter command "sudo docker-compose up --build" in your terminal
   5) Go to localhost in your browser (without port 8000, nginx was connected)
   6) Project was successful started